<< ARI Watch Part II Part III Part IV >

 That concludes our review of how Ayn Rand saw the presidential candidates during her lifetime, her “practical politics.”
 Given the known facts at the time, she implemented the principles she expressed during Barry Goldwater’s campaign of 1964 – see the long quote above, from “How to Judge a Political Candidate.”
 Elsewhere (I don’t have a reference at hand) during a race between about equally bad candidates she said it was desirable that the President and Congress belong to opposite political parties, which might introduce a little gridlock to the growth of government.

-In the next parts of this series we consider how Leonard Peikoff and ARI treated the presidential candidates since Ayn Rand’s death.
+In the next parts of this series we consider how Leonard Peikoff and ARI treated the presidential candidates since Rand’s death.

-1 Years later Ayn Rand wrote in “The Shanghai Gesture” (The Ayn Rand Letter March 27, 1972), discussing the motives of those who promote war with China:
+1 Years later Rand wrote in “The Shanghai Gesture” (The Ayn Rand Letter March 27, 1972), discussing the motives of those who promote war with China:

 “Russia was the only winner of and profiteer on World War II – which she won not by military might (as demonstrated by the fact that she was twice defeated by Finland), but through victory over Roosevelt and Churchill at Yalta.
 It is obvious why Russia’s rulers would dream of and gradually seek another war: they hope that America would deliver Asia into their power, as she helped to deliver Europe.”